AgaDufrat/terraform-project/README.md

 ## Load balancer

 1. Add another subnet in a different availability zone.
 They need to have different cidr blocks.
 2. Add another EC2 instance within the second subnet
 3. Add a load balancer specifying the subnets

+## Provision with Ansible

+Ansible is an automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration.
+Alternatives include Puppet and Chief.

+It's used to install and set up a web server (e.g. Nginx, Apache), a programming language, database etc.

+1. Install Ansible `brew install ansible`
+2. Set up the connection.
+User would be "ec2-user" for Amazon Linux based AMI or "ubuntu".
+We also need to provide private_key with a file to our .pem file so we can ssh to execute commands.

+Use `apt-get` to run commands on Ubuntu and `yum` for Amazon Linux based AMI (ec2-user).
+Amazon Linux based AMI has Python installed, whereas you will need to install it on Ubuntu with `"sudo apt-get -qq install python -y"`.
+Some application software like nginx is available in Amazon Linux Extras and can be installed with `sudo amazon-linux-extras install nginx1 -y`.
+During the installation you would be asked to confirm "Is this ok [y/d/N]", hence the `-y`.